Skip to content

 If you choose to enter into a lease with the landlord of the premises, you need to be aware that you have separate obligations to your landlord and to the franchise.
 You will be solely responsible to negotiate the terms of the lease and satisfy your requirements under the lease, including paying rent.

-Licencing the premises from the franchisor
+Licencing the Premises From the Franchisor

 If a franchisor has an existing lease over a premises they will likely offer to give you a licence to use those premises.
-It will be the franchisor that bears the risk should something go wrong so they may ask you to provide a personal or bank guarantee to insure themselves against damage or non-payment of rent.
+It will be the franchisor that bears the risk should something go wrong, so they may ask you to provide a personal or bank guarantee to ensure themselves against damage or non-payment of rent.
 Be sure to direct any permission requests, complaints and queries to the franchisor and not to the landlord.

 Alternatively, the franchisor might sub-lease the property to you.
 In either event, you will have a clear legal obligation to pay rent to the franchisor.